akilli/editor/README.md

 You can delete the focused widget by combining the `Control` key with the `Delete` key.
 Inside editable elements, you can also use the `Backspace` key to delete a widget, if the editable is empty and is either the widget element itself or the main editable of the widget.

+Figure widgets like quote, table or media elements allow changing or toggling alignment, i.e. adding or removing CSS class `left` or `right`, by combining the `Control` key with the `ArrowLeft` or `ArrowRight` keys.

 The table widget additionally allows adding and removing rows and columns before or after the currently focused table cell by combining the `Control` key (add) or `Alt` key (remove) with one of the arrow keys (`ArrowLeft`, `ArrowRight`, `ArrowUp`, `ArrowDown`).

 ## Demo